Null hypersurfaces as wave fronts in Lorentz-Minkowski space: Introduction

 \section{Introduction}

 We denote by $\R^{n+1}_1$ the $(n+1)$-dimensional Lorentz-Minkowski space.
-A null $C^\infty$-immersed hypersurface in $\R^{n+1}_1$ is an immersion whose induced metric degenerates everywhere.
-Such a hypersurface is said to be {\it L-complete} if the image of each null geodesic of the hypersurface is the entirety of a light-like line in $\R^{n+1}_1$.
+A null hypersurface in $\R^{n+1}_1$ is a $C^\infty$-immersion whose induced metric degenerates everywhere.
+Such a hypersurface is also called a {\it light-like hypersurface} and is locally foliated by light-like lines (cf. \cite[Fact 2.6]{AHUY}).
+Roughly speaking, a null hypersurface is said to be {\it $L$-complete} if each light-like line is the entirety of a straight line in $\R^{n+1}_1$ (see Definition \ref{def:965} for details).

-In the authors' previous work \cite{AHUY}, it was shown that L-complete null immersed hypersurfaces are totally geodesic.
+In the authors' previous work \cite{AHUY}, it was shown that $L$-complete null immersed hypersurfaces in $\R^{n+1}_1$ are totally geodesic.
+As is clear from this previous work, the study of global properties of such surfaces, considering only immersions is too restrictive.
 In this paper, we shall investigate the global behavior of null hypersurfaces with singular points in $\R^{n+1}_1$.

-As is clear from this previous work, the study of such global properties, considering only immersions is too restrictive.
-More precisely, instead of immersions, we shall introduce null hypersurfaces as wave fronts, and define ``L-completeness'' of them (Section 2).
-It can be easily observed that each hypersurface in the $n$-dimensional Euclidean space $\R^n_0$ ($n\ge 2$) induces an associated parallel family, and this family can be considered as a section of a null hypersurface as wave fronts in $\R^{n+1}_1$.
-In Section 2, we prove the converse assertion (cf. Theorem \ref{prop:D}) as a fundamental theorem of null wave fronts, which states that any $L$-complete null wave fronts in $\R^{n+1}_1$ are all induced from wave fronts in $\R^n_0$.
+More precisely, instead of immersions, we shall introduce null hypersurfaces as wave fronts (see Section 1).
+It can be easily observed that each hypersurface in the $n$-dimensional Euclidean space $\R^n_0$ ($n\ge 2$) induces an associated parallel family, and this family can be considered as a section of a null hypersurface in $\R^{n+1}_1$.
+For example, the light-cone

+is a typical example of an $L$-complete null wave front, which corresponds to the family of parallel hypersurfaces of the unit sphere $S^{n-1}$ in $\R^n_0$ centered at the origin.
+The origin as the cone-like singular point of $\Lambda^n$ corresponds to the parallel hypersurface of $S^{n-1}$ just shrinking to a point.
+In general, a null hypersurface may have various singular points.
+For example, for each $a\in (0,1]$, we consider an ellipse